eropple/nestjs-openapi3/README.md

 ## Avenues for Contribution ##
 Look for `TODO`s in the codebase; they're usually good contribution opportunities!

+- Fastify support.
+A lot of `OpenapiValidationInterceptor` expects to be using Express.
+Probably not a huge challenge, though.
 - Add optional Swagger UI functionality, similar to `@nestjs/swagger`.
 - Tests in isolation.
 I'm not clear on how to adequately unit test against functionality hanging directly off of NestJS; right now this library (along with other highly integrated libraries of mine, like nestjs-auth) relies on integration tests in example projects.
 - Only the simplest parameter styles are currently supported: `simple` (the only one for headers, though paths have other options that we don't support) and `form` for query parameters.
 If somebody out there needs more complex styles, you should